Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Introduction

-Despite the important breakthrough by \cite{2009ApJ...700.1299J}, this unified scheme for grain depletion has seldom been applied and studied in depth in works of theoretical photoionization modeling of the ionized ISM.
-The preceding study to this paper \citep{2022MNRAS.512.2310G} (hereafter referred to as Paper\,{\sc i}) implements the Jenkins depletion model in {\sc cloudy} (a modeling software that can output spectral line predictions by simulating a broad range of conditions within the ISM), to obtain photoionization model predictions of varying $F_*$ on the Orion Nebula as a test case.
+Despite the important breakthrough by Jenkins09, this unified scheme for grain depletion has seldom been applied and studied in depth in works of theoretical photoionization modelling of the ionized ISM.
+This paper is the second of a series `{Self consistent grain depletions and abundances}'.
+The first paper \citep{2022MNRAS.512.2310G} (hereafter referred to as Paper\,{\sc i}) implements the Jenkins09 depletion model in {\sc cloudy} (a modelling software that can output spectral line predictions by simulating a broad range of conditions within the ISM \citep{2017RMxAA..53..385F}), to obtain photoionization model predictions of varying $F_*$ on the Orion Nebula as a test case.
 This work shows that values of depletion factors have a nontrivial effect on the model predictions for the Orion Nebula.
 On the one hand, grain depletion affects the remaining gas abundance of the depleted elements directly.
 On the other hand, it also impacts the thermal balance of the whole ionized cloud by changing the relative abundance of the coolants.
 Inaccurate prescriptions of grain depletion would thus lead to unrealistic predictions on the emission-line spectra.
 As a consequence, the calibrations of various physical parameters in the ISM, including the gas-phase metallicity, would suffer from large uncertainties.
 Therefore, it is important to understand the effect of grain depletion on the theoretically predicted emission line spectra and the relevant emission line diagnostics.